VincentZ-42/Fillit/README.md

 The smallest assembled square of Tetris pieces will be produced on the standard output, with letters A - Z representing the order of the Tetris pieces in the list and placed on the board.

 * Because there are only 26 letters in the alphabet, the list of Tetris pieces is limited to 26 when reading the input file.
+* Please refer to the example to the right

 # Usage
 *Please ensure you have gcc compiler and that you are using a Unix/Linux terminal*